tvcutsem/schemeken/README.md

 Language features
 =================

-As Schemeken is built on the SLIP interpreter, it supports a minimal subset of R5RS.
+As Schemeken is built on the SLIP interpreter, it supports a minimal subset of Scheme.
 Most notable is lack of support for hygienic macros and file I/O procedures.
 See `Slip/SlipNative.c:30` for a list of supported primitives.